msinfo32github/mpv-youtube-quality/README.md

+# This script is forked and modified from the original.
+## This updated version of the script is mainly the exact same, but works with yt-dlp instead.

+# Previous README.md:

 # youtube-quality
 A userscript for MPV that allows you to change youtube video quality (ytdl-format) on the fly, as though you were using the web player.